 10. Climbing a box

 Climbing boxes can help develop the muscles of the hands and legs.
 Take an empty cardboard or plastic box and fill it with random things to make it heavy, so it does not tumble over while being pushed.
 Tape the mouth of the cardboard and decorate it with colors or colored paper to make it attractive.
 Now your infant can either push it or use it as a support to stand or sit on it.

 11. Crossing tunnels

 Introducing your infant to tunnels can be exciting.
+Such simple obstacle courses tailored to the infant’s developmental stage can promote exploration.
 Place a blanket in between two chairs and make a tunnel.
 Then, sit on the other side of the tunnel opposite to your baby and encourage them to come towards you through the tunnel.
 You may also take the help of toys to attract them and cross the tunnel.

 12. Playing on a texture mat